Runner's Targeted Relief: Effective Adductor Stretches For Groin Pain

 Adductors are a group of powerful muscles located on the inner thigh.
 They play a crucial role in numerous leg movements.
 In fact, they are responsible for pulling the legs together and stabilize the hip joint.

-These muscles include the adductor longus, adductor brevis, adductor magnus, gracilis, and pectineus.
+These muscles include the adductor longus, adductor brevis, adductor magnus, gracilis, and pectineus, and it is essential stretching them all.
 During activities like running, these muscles play a crucial role in controlling the movement of the legs, absorbing impact and propelling you forward.

 Therefore, it is essential to incorporate targeted adductor stretches in any warm-up and cool-down run routine.